Tiba3195/netcore2cpp/README.md

 The current pre build step just passes in the current project folder and calls the generator.
 This is the output folder where the generated files will end up.
 $(ProjectDir)ReflectionDataBuilder\bin\Debug\ReflectionDataBuilder.exe $(ProjectDir)

-# Some hard coded pathers are aroudn the place:
+# Some hard coded pathers are around the place:

 public static string Path = "/home/pi/pi-top-4-.NET-SDK/";